cdl-geneseo/geneseo-dictionary/U/Upvote.md

 # Upvote

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Upvote

 Created by  Unknown User (mtr7) on Apr 28, 2015

 Yik Yak has an anonymous voting system for their anonymous posts.
 You can either positively vote with an &quot;upvote&quot; or negatively vote with a &quot;downvote&quot;.  &quot;I was so surprised when I saw that I got 120 upvotes on my yak, I was drunk when I wrote it!&quot;.
 Romig, S-Z, 2015.